singlesourcepub/baseprints/docs/basecast/index.md

 ### Work TBD

-* Fix major problems with the visual appearance of HTML and PDF previews.
+* Document how to archive a baseprint in the Software Heritage Archive.
 * Document how to use Basecast with GitHub Actions.
-* Document how to archive a baseprint in the Software Heritage Archive.